This post is sponsored by STAR FINE FOODS, maker of awesome Olive Oils, Vinegars, glazes, capers, anchovies, onions, and the list goes ON and ON!

 - Fill the ice cube compartments about 2/3 full of herbs.

-- Pour extra-virgin olive oil, covering the herbs.
+- Pour in the olive oil, covering the herbs.

 - Top the tray with plastic wrap and freeze for several hours or overnight.

-- Remove the frozen cubes from the ice trays and store in freezer bags.
+- Remove the frozen cubes from the ice trays and store them in freezer bags.

-- When ready to use, remove a cube from the bag and transfer it to a frying pan.
+- When ready to use, remove a cube or two from the bag and transfer it to a frying pan.

 Notes